 Struggles with a Vegan Diet

 Unfortunately, I developed some serious food aversions over the course of these 8 months and 6 days.
-I considered going back several times, as I only promised myself a 6 month trial, but I decided if I was still alive after this long I could do it – it was just a matter of willpower – which I had plenty of at that time.
-I pushed through and some days were easier than others.
+I considered going back several times, as I only promised myself a 6 month trial, but I decided if I was still alive after this long I could do it, it was just a matter of willpower, which I had plenty of.
+I pushed through and some days were easier than other.
 Other days I didn’t eat breakfast because it was just easier than trying to figure out what to eat.
 Pancakes again?
 Cereal?
 Booooorrrrring.
-Thankfully my youngest was (and is) obsessed with pancakes, and I had a killer pancake recipe that was “accidentally vegan”, but I was sick and tired of eating the same crap every day.
+Thankfully my youngest was (and is) obsessed with pancakes, and I had a recipe we already loved that was “accidently vegan” (ie: flaxseed as an egg substitute), but I was sick and tired of eating the same crap every day.
 I would drink a strawberry banana smoothie with vanilla pea protein powder every once in awhile, but that got old, and expensive (strawberries are a commodity in these parts apparently).
 It was easier to be hungry.

-After my morning coffee, I’d start fretting over lunch, which was equally difficult most days.
-Thankfully my oldest two were in school and were happy with PB&J sandwiches nearly every day – or leftovers when available/palatable.
+After my morning coffee with almond milk creamer that barely colored it, I’d start fretting over lunch, which was difficult some days.
+Thankfully my oldest two were in school and were happy with PB&J sandwiches most days, or leftovers when available/palatable.
 But for me, I was getting tired of those options.
 Nothing seemed desirable.
 I often wished I didn’t have to eat anymore.
 That’s really strange, if you know me at all.
-I love food…..
-I… loved food...
+I love food… I loved food.
 I didn’t like what was happening but I felt helpless.
 I couldn’t eat animal products knowing how terrible they were.
 I didn’t want to die young.
 I wanted to not only watch my kids grow up, but also be healthy so that I could do stuff with them, so that we could build our bus one day and travel the US together!
 I didn’t have a choice but to choose this, if that makes sense.
-In my head, it did at the time.

 Dinner was the “easiest”, if you could call it that, but most nights it was still a major struggle.
 I could “veganize” most all of the meals we previously loved to an extent.
 Some nights we would do side dishes only, which was pretty enjoyable, but I like variety and flair in my food and this felt so basic to me.
 I’d make carrot dogs, crunchwraps, tacos, shepherd’s pie, vegetable soup, all of our favorites, but the passion just wasn’t there.
-I don’t know exactly when or how it happened – but it did.
+I don’t know exactly what or how it happened, but it did.
 I started to dread making food.
 I tried to stretch things as far as possible, serving leftovers several nights in a row, but my family doesn’t typically do leftovers, so they’d end up eating cereal or my husband would buy processed food occasionally.
-I felt some depression (and I don’t say that mildly, at this point I had felt depression -PPD – more severely right after my first son was born, so I understand how difficult and serious it is) creeping in, and I knew I had to do something, quick.
+I felt some depression (and I don’t say that mildly, I was depressed more severely right after my first son was born, so I understand how difficult and serious it is) creeping in, and I knew I had to do something, quick.

 “Nothing seemed desirable.
 I often wished I didn’t have to eat anymore.”